privateprep/coding-space-website/src/pages/blog/2022-04-27-8-goofy-programming-languages.md

       In Juraj Borza’s programming language [Omgrofl](https://github.com/OlegSmelov/omgrofl-interpreter) (“oh my god rolling on the floor laughing”’), all of the commands are made up of internet acronyms — “lol”, “brb”, “kthx”, etc. Here’s what the source code for “Hello World!” looks like.
-  - type: textAndImageBlock
-    buttons:
-      bgColor: "#faf6ee"
-      fgColor: "#9de2dd"
-      textColor: "#264548"
-    textColor: "#264548"
-    bgColor: "#faf6ee"
-    image:
-      image: /img/velato.png
-      alt: Velato
-    mediaPosition: right
-    mdContent: >-
-      ## VELATO

-      [Velato](https://esolangs.org/wiki/Velato#:~:text=Velato%20is%20an%20esoteric%20programming,necessarily%20sound%20like%20random%20notes.) is a melodious coding language created by Daniel Temkin that uses MIDI files as the source code, with the commands determined by the pitch and order of notes.
-Check out the “Hello World” code to see what it looks like in practice!
   - type: textOnly
     textAlign: left
     bgColor: "#9de2dd"